Digressive/Network-Device-Status-Monitor/README.md

 Connect to the SMTP server using SSL.

-### Example
+### Example Configuration

 ``` txt
 NetDev-Status.ps1 -List C:\foo\networkdevices.csv -O C:\foo -Refresh 300 -Light
 ```

-The script will execute using the list of network devices and output a html report called NetDev-Status-Report.htm to C:\foo.
+Using this example config, the script will execute using the list of network devices and output a html report called NetDev-Status-Report.htm to C:\foo.
 The status of the network devices will refresh every 5 minutes, and the web page will have a light theme instead of a dark theme.